jamesallardice/jslint-error-explanations/message-articles/valid-trailing-decimal.md

 ```

 Note that this is slightly different to closely related "[A trailing decimal
-point can be consued with a dot][trailing]" error, although JSLint will use that
+point can be confused with a dot][trailing]" error, although JSLint will use
-message in this situation too.
+that message in this situation too.

 ### Why do I get this error?